dlclark/regexp2/README.md

 * add support for python-style capture groups (e.g. `(P<name>re)`)
 * change singleline behavior for `$` to only match end of string (like RE2) (see [#24](https://github.com/dlclark/regexp2/issues/24))
 * change the character classes `\d` `\s` and `\w` to match the same characters as RE2.
 NOTE: if you also use the `ECMAScript` option then this will change the `\s` character class to match ECMAScript instead of RE2.
 ECMAScript allows more whitespace characters in `\s` than RE2 (but still fewer than the the default behavior).
+* allow character escape sequences to have defaults.
+For example, by default `\_` isn't a known character escape and will fail to compile, but in RE2 mode it will match the literal character `_`

 ```go
 re := regexp2.MustCompile(`Your RE2-compatible pattern`, regexp2.RE2)